alice-viola/ThreadPool/README.md

 See the next section for how to wait the execution of the task.

 ### Waiting execution
-When the task are inserted in the pool, you cannot know when they will be completed.
+When the tasks are inserted in the pool, you cannot know when they will be completed.
 If you need to know when they are completed, you can wait the execution of all the tasks with the following method.
 This will wait, blocking the caller thread, until all the tasks have finished